LockenLiu/Fi-Cell/README.md

 |  Peak 3  |   1    |   1    |   0    | ...  |    0     |
 |    …     |   …    |   …    |   …    |  …   |    …     |
 | Peak 398 |   0    |   2    |   0    | ...  |    1     |

+and they should be merged into one [Signac](https://stuartlab.org/signac/) obeject, an example is:

+> ```R
+> > sce
+> An object of class Seurat
+> 268233 features across 10000 samples within 3 assays
+> Active assay: peaks (169086 features, 169086 variable features)
+>  2 layers present: counts, data
+>  2 other assays present: RNA, SCT
+>  1 dimensional reduction calculated: pca
+> ```

 The demanding requirements of Fi-Cell input can be easily satisfied with scRNA and scATAC co-assays.
 However, if you expect to **apply Fi-Cell to independent scRNA and scATAC datasets, datasets embedding can be pivotal**.
 Here are some suggestions: